flatironinstitute/finufft/docs/install.rst

 In ``build``, this creates the static library (``libfinufft.a`` on linux or OSX), and runs a test that should take a couple of seconds and report ``100% tests passed, 0 tests failed out of 17``.
 It then attempts to install the library.
+To instead build a shared library, see the ``FINUFFT_STATIC_LINKING`` CMake option below.

 .. note::

    The use of ``--install-prefix`` and the final install command are optional, if the user is happy working with the static library in ``build``.
 If you don't supply ``--install-prefix``, it will default to ``/usr/local`` on most systems.
 If you don't have root access for your install directory, it will complain.
 If you supply a prefix, make sure it is one you can write to, such as ``$HOME/local``.

-To instead build a shared library, see the ``FINUFFT_STATIC_LINKING`` CMake option below.
-To use the library, link against either the static or dynamic library in ``build`` or your installed version
-(i.e. ``/path/to/install/lib64/libfinufft.so`` or ``/path/to/install/lib/libfinufft.so``).
+To use the library, link against either the static or dynamic library in ``build``, or your installed version (i.e. ``/path/to/install/lib64/libfinufft.so`` or ``/path/to/install/lib/libfinufft.so``).
 If you link to the shared library, you should also tell your compiled binary to store the location of that library in its ``RPATH``.
 Let's say you installed with the prefix ``$HOME/local``, your system prefers the ``lib64`` library directory, and you're still in the build directory.
 Then...